FirdawsM/MovieTrailerApp/README.md

 ---

-Enjoy exploring movie trailers and managing your
+Enjoy exploring movie trailers and managing your favorites!